-InterswitchSPAK: Brainfield College Student, Others Win N12.5M Scholarship
+InterswitchSPAK: Brainfield College Student, Others Win N12.5m Scholarship

 Over 18,000 students from various secondary schools in Nigeria competed for the N12.5 million scholarships and other perks attached to the top three positions in the competition.

-According to him, “as our contribution to closing this gap, we introduced InterswitchSPAK in 2018 because we realised the critical role of STEM education to our country, and the continent, and its importance to the future of Africa.
+“As our contribution to closing this gap, we introduced InterswitchSPAK in 2018 because we realised the critical role of STEM education to our country and the continent and its importance to the future of Africa,” said Lawal.”

-“Our objectives are clear; to prioritise STEM in the education of the Nigerian child; fan the flames of interest in STEM education, where it already exists; and to promote and reward excellence in this field of study.”

-InterswitchSPAK, a collaborative effort of Interswitch and JustMedia Productions, is a CSR initiative that is held in Nigeria and Kenya annually.
-It has produced other winners such as Akachukwu Anumudu of Apostolic Faith Secondary School, Lagos and Oyindamola Aje of Jesuit Memorial College, Rivers in 2018 and 2019.